 Director, Political Research

-Carroll Doherty is director of political research at the Pew Research Center.
+Carroll Doherty is director of political research at Pew Research Center.
 He plays a leading role in developing the center’s research agenda and overseeing editorial content about long-term trends in political values, U.S. views on policy issues and priorities, and political knowledge and news interest.
 Doherty regularly provides analysis of public opinion and politics for domestic and international news outlets, including NPR and the BBC.
 He also speaks to government, academic and business groups on these topics.
-Before joining Pew Research in 2000, he was a journalist for many years, covering congressional leadership, politics and foreign affairs as a senior writer for Congressional Quarterly and serving as an off-air investigative reporter for CBS News on foreign affairs.
+Before joining Pew Research Center in 2000, he was a journalist for many years, covering congressional leadership, politics and foreign affairs as a senior writer for Congressional Quarterly and serving as an off-air investigative reporter for CBS News on foreign affairs.
 Doherty holds a master’s degree from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University and a bachelor’s degree in political science from Loyola University Maryland.